amberframework/granite/README.md

 post.save
 ```

-You will need to add a `user_id` and index to your posts table:
+In this example, you will need to add a `user_id` and index to your posts table:
 ```mysql
 CREATE TABLE posts (
   id BIGSERIAL PRIMARY KEY,